-Find out how you can avoid paying for damage to your own car if you were involved in an accident that you did not cause.
+How you can avoid paying for damage to your own car if you were involved in an accident where you weren't at fault.

-In Australian motor vehicle legislation, the issue of liability – in other words, who caused the accident – is probably the single most loaded topic.
-This is because accidents result in expenses that must be paid, sometimes running into millions of dollars, and whoever is responsible normally needs to pick up the bill.
-If you’re involved in a motor vehicle accident through no fault of your own and your car is damaged or written off, you have several options of receiving a payout from a car insurance claim.
+With car insurance, the issue of liability - who caused the accident - is really important.
+That's because whoever is deemed responsible for the accident usually needs to pick up the bill, which can be very expensive.
+If you're involved in a motor vehicle accident through no fault of your own and your car is damaged or written off, you have several options of receiving a payout from a car insurance claim.

 In which scenarios would I be not at fault?

 When two or more vehicles are involved in a motor accident, the percentage of liability is often shared between the parties.
 However, there are some situations in which only one driver is likely to be considered completely at fault.
 These include:

 - Admitting liability at the scene.
 In the aftermath of any accident, if Driver A says something like "I didn't see you" or even apologises to Driver B in the presence of witnesses, courts frequently consider this to be an admission of liability and Driver A will automatically be found at fault.

 - If one driver is intoxicated.
 Fault will typically be assigned to a driver who is under the influence of alcohol or drugs, if the other driver is not intoxicated in any way.

 - Getting rear-ended by another driver.
 If someone runs into the back of your car, they will almost always be considered at fault.